status-im/swarms/MANUAL.md

 Anyone, as soon as they feel the idea has gone through sufficient review by the relevant people.

-### What does it mean for an idea to be approved merged as a draft?
+### What does it mean for an idea to be approved and merged as a draft?

 It just means an initial draft looks good enough to continue working on.
 It doesn't mean the idea is necessarily ready to start yet.